Mufalta/Excel-Maven-Hotel-Group-Dashboard-Project/README.md

 This project involves:
 1. Creating a dashboard based on key insights during exploratory data analysis.
 2. Utilized column charts, combo charts, pivot charts, and stacked bar charts for effective visualization.
+3. Leverage the dashboard layout and text to clearly communicate key insights and business recommendations.

 ---

 ## Business Problem

+First, let's take a look at this image below: